takelwerk/takelage-var/README.md

 ### options

-*multitestvars* and *testvars* are session scope fixtures so their configuration is done in
+*multitestvars* and *testvars* are session scope fixtures so they are configured in
 ``molecule.yml`` by using pytest command line options.
 You can add a couple of options in the options dictionary of the verifier section: